yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 exactly the job a distributable install EFI needs.
 Neither mechanism patches the port limit, and neither does this repository: `XhciPortLimit` is false in all 179.

+## Self-test

+`tools/selftest.py` asserts what the advice should say - that an unsupported card offers a supported iGPU but not an unsupported one, that an unknown one is reported as unknown rather than as absent, that `alcid` replaces the value a profile ships rather than appending to it.

+They live in a file rather than inline in the workflow.
+They were inline once, and YAML around a shell around Python is three levels of quoting: one wrong escape made the whole workflow unparseable, so every run failed in zero seconds without executing a step.
+CI now also parses the workflow files as its first job, so that failure mode announces itself.

 ## Continuous validation

 `.github/workflows/validate.yml` runs on every push and pull request: